nbeaver/cmd_oysters/README.rst

 Navigate to the relevant directory in `<pseudo-schema/>`_.

-If the new field is an object, make a new directory.
+If the new field is an object or contains objects, make a new directory.
 Otherwise, make an empty file.

 If the field is a wildcard and permits any name,